xbmc/xbmc/docs/CODE_GUIDELINES.md

 Insert a new line before every:
 * else in an if statement
 * catch in a try statement
-* while in a do statement

 #### 3.3.1. if else
 Put the consequent on a new line if not in curly braces anyway.
 Keep `else if` statements on one line.
+Do not put a condition and a following statement on a single line.

+✅ Good:
 ```cpp
 if (true)
   return;